laugostini20-byte/dancing-fruits-privacy/README.md

 - No personal or identifiable information is collected by the developer

 ## Children’s Privacy
-Dancing Fruits complies with COPPA and does not knowingly collect personal information from children.
+Dance Fruit Dance complies with COPPA and does not knowingly collect personal information from children.

 ## Third-Party Services
 - Apple App Store (payments)